HEX2016/TicTacToe/docs/Development manual.md

 #### Dependencies

 Travis CI is an application run og GitHub and detects when a push occurs.
 Then it will test the new version and deploy an executable .jar file to the final destination.

-###### Classes

-1. Board
-..* Holds the board/fields for the game platform.
-..* Has methods for placing a player on field and checking if a player is placed on field.
-2. TicTacToeLogic
-..* Logic for the board.
-..* Has public methods API for gameplay.
-..* Checks after placing a player if he has won and returns it to the user interface (char)
-3. TicTacToe
-..* Gameplay class, has user interface with command input/output.
-..* Has instance of TicTacToeLogic and uses its API calls for playing the game.
-..* runs a input loop until all board places are busy or a player wins.
-..* prints out current board status after eacy play.
-4. WrongInputException
-..* Exception class to be thrown if wrong input is received by user.